szabgab/slides/git-intro/intro.md

 ## Exercises Session 1
 {id: exercises-1}

-* Check if you already have Git installed (open command line, check the version)
+* Check if you already have Git installed (open command line, check the version) On MS Windows start the git-bash.
-* Install git
+* If you don't have it installed yet, then install git.
-* Open the command line
+* Open the command line.
 * Check which version do you have?
-* List the default configuration
+* List the default configuration.
 * Add your name, email to the global configuration.
 * Look at the help page of one of the commands.

-## Creating a local repository
+## Creating a local empty repository
 {id: local-rep}

 ```